 Go for a stick-to-your-ribs kind of dish

-A coffee shop may not be the first place you think to turn to for a hearty meal, but Pirates Bone in Kansas City's Morning Side neighborhood has a vegan take on traditional Mexican pozole on its weekend menu that'll warm you from the inside with its savory broth and earthy spices.
-Café Gratitude in Kansas City also serves a spicy vegan chili topped with gooey cashew ricotta cheese that's called "Plentiful" for a reason.
+A coffee shop may not be the first place you think to turn to for a hearty meal, but Pirates Bone in Kansas City’s Morning Side neighborhood has a variety of fun vegetarian sliders with delicious add-ons and cheese or guac fries on the side.
+Café Gratitude in Kansas City also serves a Mac & Cheese bowl made with brown rice noodles with cashew and Bazil nut cheeses that’s called “Fulfilled” for a reason.

 Shake up your same old happy hour routine

 Happy hour is great, but why not try imbibing with something out of the ordinary like a kombucha tasting flight at Confluence Kombucha?
 Just look for the building in the Grove neighborhood of St. Louis marked with “KOMBUCHA” in all caps across the front and make your way past the usual line of people with glass jars in-hand waiting for refills of the fermented drink.
 Order a tasting flight so that you and a friend can sample all of the flavors of fermented drinks on rotation like plum blossom elderberry or prickly pear.
 Sip from tiny vintage glasses while you watch the chef in the open-kitchen whipping up your order of cashew “brie” or a platter of Japanese nukazuke (fermented vegetables) to share.